NilsLevillain/NoWasteAllocationTool/memory-bank/progress.md

 - Data ingestion and preprocessing layer is now stable and well-tested.
 - Core optimization logic is integrated with the new data loading utilities.
 - `/api/auto_allocate` endpoint correctly saves allocations to the database.
 The ABC classification logic used by this endpoint and `/api/ean_deep_dive_data` now sources from `ABC_ranking.csv`, and the "NEW SKU" definition is updated accordingly.
 - The `/api/allocation_data` endpoint is now functional again, serving allocation data sourced from the database.
+The 'Units' displayed in the frontend now correctly represent `min(StockToAllocate, AvailableStock)`, aligning with solver logic.
 - Client-side handling of the auto-allocation process in `frontend/app.js` is more robust.
 - The "EAN Allocation Deep Dive" feature is now functional, providing detailed EAN-specific data.
 - Frontend UI now correctly filters out non-allocatable stock, improving data presentation clarity.